 One final note on the front of the cartridge.
 The Original Nintendo Seal of Quality.
 This is a circular icon that is usually found on the lower left or right of the label.
 Every legitimate European/UK game I own has this on it.
 Japanese versions don’t.
 It should be a perfect circle with numerous small triangles poking out of it, much like a simplified rosette.
 The main area that includes the text should be white, and the surrounding triangles should be a gold colour.
 Likewise with the text.

 Back of the cartridge

 The back of the cartridge is also a great place to find context clues on the validity of the game.
 Chances are there are groove marks from where it has been slid into a GameBoy to be played.
 This circles back to my first point about checking for wear and tear, but it should be more noticeable on the back.
-There tends to be a lot more damage on the back as this is where it has directly been in contact with the handheld.
+There tends to be a lot more damage here as this is where it has directly been in contact with the handheld.

 The last major piece of this puzzle is the screw holding everything together.
 Each game should be held together with a single screw.
 This screw should have a head with six circular prongs sticking out of it.
-Only removable with a specific screwdriver, I’ve seen this on every single legitimate GameBoy game.
+Only removable with a specific screwdriver, I’ve seen this thing on every single legitimate GameBoy game.
 The only exception to this rule would be if it has been replaced, but even then I would be wary.
-It will be in the center of the lower section of the cartridge.
+It will be in the centre of the lower section of the back of the cartridge.

 In summary, the above article features a few tips and tricks to check if your GameBoy games are legitimate or not.
 As I previously mentioned, take this advice with a grain of salt.
 There are exceptions to these examples.
 With that being said, thanks for reading, and good luck out there!
 Always be on the lookout for fake GameBoy games!

-If you want to see a video version of this article, i’ve linked it below!
+If you want to see a video version of this article, I’ve linked it below!
 Need more tips?
 Check out my guides section!